 Check to make sure that the soil is draining at an ideal rate.
 Add amendments to slow or speed your soil drainage.
 Pepper plants have very shallow root networks.
 You do not need the water to penetrate deep below the surface of the earth.

 Farming is 99% in science and 1% luck.
 As such, we always recommend that growers test their soil before adding any fertilizer or amendments.
 Consider reaching out to your local agricultural extension.
 Soil pH should be between 5.5 and 7.
 Essentially, these plants enjoy soil that is slightly acidic.

-You can always increase the acidity of your soil by adding lime.
-Speak with someone at your local agricultural extension to determine exactly how much lime to add to a patch of soil.
+You can always increase the acidity of your soil by adding sulfur.
+Speak with someone at your local agricultural extension to determine exactly how much sulfur to add to a patch of soil.
 A little precision goes a long way when it comes to soil science.
-If your soil is too acidic, add the appropriate amount of sulfur to increase its alkalinity.
+If your soil is too acidic, add the appropriate amount of lime to increase its alkalinity.

 You’ll also want to feed a basic three-part fertilizer to your pepper plants.
 NPK 10:10:10 or 20:20:20 should provide your plants with an adequate amount of essential nutrients.
 You may also mix composted manure into the soil before propagation.

 Black pepper plants climb up and away from weeds if you train them properly.
 We recommend installing wooden trellises along the perimeter of your plants.
 These structures provide an adequate vertical surface for pepper vines.